PE39806/bailo-tests-and-experiments/README.md

 ## Experiments

 - `many_models_with_tags.py`: create lots of models with predefined tags, but randomly mutate the case of some of the tags.
 Used for testing case sensitive searches.
+- `scanners.py`: upload various files from the local machine to a model to test the performance of the AV scanners.

 ## Setup